 Phi Beta Kappa

 The College also requests your assistance in recommending eligible students to Phi Beta Kappa.
 Each year 10 per cent of the senior class is elected to membership.
 Two per cent (Junior Phi Beta Kappa) is elected in November on the basis of academic achievement (high GPA) and support through faculty recommendations.
 The other eight per cent is elected in the spring on the basis of academic achievement, as determined by GPA and the rigor of a student's academic program, as well as on evidence of intellectual promise, character, and achievements outside the classroom.
 Your recommendations in both instances are crucial in assisting the Columbia College Phi Beta Kappa chapter in making its deliberations.
 Students eligible for Phi Beta Kappa may be October, February, or May, graduates, and their election is noted on the Columbia College transcript.
-Hazel May, Senior Associate Dean of Academic Affairs, staffs the Phi Beta Kappa faculty selection committee, and can be contacted for more information at 854-6372 and firstname.lastname@example.org.
+Hazel May, Senior Associate Dean of Academic Planning and Administration, staffs the Phi Beta Kappa faculty selection committee, and can be contacted for more information at 854-6372 and firstname.lastname@example.org.

 Departmental honors are established and awarded by those Columbia College departments or academic programs that have received approval for departmental honors from the College Committee on Instruction (COI).
 College guidelines for departmental Honors include the following three criteria: